benjamin-chan/WSERLottery/WSERLottery.md

 As expected, the spread of the selection probabilities increases as the number of tickets a person has in the hat increases (the variance of a binomial random variable increases with $p$).

-Plot the results of all the simulated lotteries. **Need to reorder so the relationships are easier to digest**
+Plot the results of all the simulated lotteries.

 ```r
 ggplot(dfSummary, aes(x = sim, y = freq, fill = tickets)) + geom_area(stat = "identity") +